Terms of Service

 - Cancel or reschedule at least forty-eight (48) hours before a Visit: no fee.

 - Cancellations or modifications made within forty-eight (48) hours of the scheduled Visit are subject to a fee equal to fifty percent (50%) of the Visit price.
-This fee compensates the assigned Home Manager for reserved availability that cannot reasonably be reassigned on short notice.
+This fee compensates the Provider whose reserved time cannot reasonably be re-offered on short notice, and is remitted to that Provider.

 How Cancellation Is Recognized